-Speaking on Citizen TV’s Jeff Koinange Live show, Moi’s press secretary Lee Njiru, who was with the president during the incident, says calls were made to State House, Nairobi for a new rungu to be flown to Australia.
+Speaking during a previous interview on Citizen TV’s Jeff Koinange Live show, Moi’s press secretary Lee Njiru, who was with the president during the incident, says calls were made to State House, Nairobi for a new rungu to be flown to Australia.

 Njiru revealed that one of Moi’s aides Peter Rotich immediately swung into action, taking a flight across South East Asia via South Africa to deliver a new rungu to the president in Australia.